chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 #### Artifacts
 Artifacts are outputs from jobs that Gitlab will save and optionally pass to other commands.

-To view the ```generated_job.yml``` artifact, on the right hand side of the job window we can choose an option under Job Artifacts: "Download" to download a zip file of all artifacts or "Browse" to see a list of artifacts.
+To view the ```generated_job.yml``` artifact, on the right-hand side of the job window, we can choose an option under Job Artifacts: "Download" to download a zip file of all artifacts or "Browse" to see a list of artifacts.
 We will choose "Browse".

 ![job-artifacts](/assets/generated-pipelines/job-artifacts.png){:class="img-responsive"}

-From the "Browse" screen we can click on the artifact and choose to download the ```generated_job.yml``` file to our workstation.
+From the "Browse" screen, we can click on the artifact and choose to download the ```generated_job.yml``` file to our workstation.

 ![browse-artifacts](/assets/generated-pipelines/browse-artifacts.png){:class="img-responsive"}